 The Problem: Healthy coral reef ecosystems provide the highest total economic value and greatest biological diversity of all ecosystem types in the world.
-However, pollution, unsustainable fishing, and warming ocean temperatures are threatening their health.
-Global mass bleaching events, which have increased in duration and frequency since first observed in 1980, cause corals to be more susceptible to disease and increase their chances of dying.
+However, as confirmed by NOAA earlier this fall, warmer-than-normal ocean temperatures are threatening their health and causing the world's third mass bleaching event on record.
+Bleaching events cause corals to be more susceptible to disease and increase their chances of dying.
 Given the multitude of ecosystem services that corals provide, their degradation and loss could have drastic unforeseen impacts that scientists have yet to unveil.